Literary-Insights/blog/src/content/blog/Feeling Great_ The Revolutionary New Treatment for Depression and Anxiety - David D. Burns.txt-1.md

 ---
-title: DEEP SUMMARY - Feeling Great_ The Revolutionary New Treatment for Depression and Anxiety - David D. Burns
+title: Feeling Great_ The Revolutionary New Treatment for Depression and Anxiety - David D. Burns
 slug: deep-summary-feeling-great_-the-revolutionary-new-treatment-for-depression-and-anxiety-david-d-burns
 tags:
   - book-summary